SSWConsulting/SSW.Rules.Content/rules/reflexion/rule.md

 guid: 41304829-c730-411c-b725-016882082231
 ---

-Have you ever received an output from ChattGPT or another large language model and wondered if it could be improved?
-Reflexion (spelled with an 'x' not a 'ct') is an iterative approach that allows you to fine-tune outputs by involving the model in the evaluation process itself.
+Have you ever received an output from ChatGPT or another large language model and wondered if it could be improved?
+Reflexion (spelled with an 'x', not a 'ct') is an iterative approach that allows you to fine-tune outputs by involving the model in the evaluation process.

 <!--endintro-->